-- Using the Rosedale mobile banking app, you can immediately “turn off” your Rosedale Federal debit card — this will temporarily deactivate the card
+- Using the Rosedale mobile banking app or online banking, you can immediately “turn off” your Rosedale Federal debit card — this will temporarily deactivate the card

 - If your card was simply misplaced, and you find it, you can reactivate your debit card using your Rosedale Federal mobile banking app

-The mobile app is especially useful if you’re not sure that your card has been lost or stolen.
+The mobile app and online banking is especially useful if you’re not sure that your card has been lost or stolen.
 Deactivating it gives you time to look for your card and perhaps finding it before you contact us to cancel it.

 Safeguarding your debit card

 You can’t always prevent theft or fraud, but you can make it harder for someone to steal your debit card or your debit card information.
 Here are a few tips on safeguarding your Rosedale debit card.